seykot/worldatlas/README.md

 4. Allow users to export data or graphs for further analysis or reporting.
 5. Add Gapminder datasets with annual data for deeper historical analysis.
 Swap out data on historical data page that is missing some years.
 6. Add Plotly Dash functionality.
 This opens the door for increased interactive features for users.
-7. Add Correlation Analysis to homepage, allowing users to select variables to see if and how they are correlated from different countries (i.e. education and income levels).
+7. Add lifestyle factors to demographic data that can illustrate why people in certain countries live longer than others overall.
-8. Enable users to create custom queries or filter data based on their criteria.
+8. Add Correlation Analysis to homepage, allowing users to select variables to see if and how they are correlated from different countries (i.e. education and income levels).
-9. Make the project Open Source for anybody who wants to contribute to creating a more useful.
+9. Enable users to create custom queries or filter data based on their criteria.
-10. Create more utility in the app for more stakeholders.
+10. Make the project Open Source for anybody who wants to contribute to creating a more useful.
-   – Develop a more comprehensive economic dashboard with key economic metrics for every country.
+11. Create more utility in the app for more stakeholders.
-   – Helping users can understand the environmental and educational challenges and resources of different countries.
+   - Develop a more comprehensive economic dashboard with key economic metrics for every country.
-   – Allow users to better explore demographic structures and trends.
+   - Helping users can understand the environmental and educational challenges and resources of different countries.
-   – Further develop health indicator data into it's own public health part of the app.
+   - Allow users to better explore demographic structures and trends.
-   – New navigation tab with data concerning Developing Nations.
+   - Further develop health indicator data into it's own public health part of the app.
-11. Add lifestyle factors to demographic data that can illustrate why people in certain countries live longer than others overall.
+   - New navigation tab with data concerning Developing Nations.

 Thank you for using the World Atlas App.
 Hopefully it enhances your understanding of the world and inspires curiosity about our global society.